kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 - The hook runs on every streaming request, so it should be fast to avoid adding latency to exec/attach/port-forward setup.
-- The hook receives the standard `http.ResponseWriter` and `http.Request`,
-  giving implementers access to headers, TLS peer certificates, and request metadata for authorization decisions.
+- The hook receives the standard `http.Request` and the cached CRI stream request, giving implementers access to headers, TLS peer certificates, request metadata, and the target container or port-forward request for authorization decisions.
 - The hook is called **after** token validation, so it does not need to validate the token itself.